mjswensen/mjswensen.com/blog/_posts/2021-04-30-the-case-for-using-frameworks.md

 # Stackless has too many limitations

-To Keyhoe’s credit, the limitations of the stackless approach are clearly acknowledged in [the introductory tutorials](https://tutorials.yax.com/articles/the-yax-way/index.html).
+To Keyhoe's credit, the limitations of the stackless approach are clearly acknowledged in [the introductory tutorials](https://tutorials.yax.com/articles/the-yax-way/index.html).
 Unfortunately, they are prohibitively severe for many types of modern web development projects.

 ## Data persistence is ignored

-Perhaps the largest omission in the stackless approach is that it doesn’t account for data persistence.
+Perhaps the largest omission in the stackless approach is that it doesn't account for data persistence.
 The approach talks about abandoning Rails for standards-based JavaScript, HTML, and CSS, but Rails solves a different problem than the frontend browser technologies.

 What about an API to hide sensitive or proprietary business logic from the frontend?
 What about centralized state persistence?
 What about user authentication?
-There are so many common problems and paradigms that the stackless approach simply doesn’t account for.
+There are so many common problems and paradigms that the stackless approach simply doesn't account for.

 Using "functions" (meaning serverless or Lambda functions) is mentioned in passing, but if you are using serverless functions backed by a database or other storage, all of a sudden you have a "stack" again.